 Whether you’re out on the road or the trails, out early or late, day or night, or even fast or slow, ioMerino is absolutely epic for running and helps you stay ready for anything out on your adventures.
 We’re mostly blessed with beautiful sunny weather here in Australia, but get our fair share of cold mornings/nights and days, especially during winter.
 Rest assured, we certainly don’t let that stop us from getting out there and doing all of the things we love – after all, there’s no such thing as bad weather, only inappropriate clothing!

 We know we’re not the biggest Merino brand in the world, but with six generations of wool know-how, we’re no rookies when it comes to making some of the best Merino gear on the planet.
-And as official sponsors with approved and compliant mandatory gear in some of Australia’s biggest running events, such as Ultra Trail Australia, Big Foot Snow Trail Marathon and more, we’re not just all talk – even the experts happen to agree with us on this one!
+And as official sponsors with approved and compliant mandatory gear in some of Australia’s biggest running events, including Ultra Trail Australia, we’re not just all talk – even the experts happen to agree with us on this one!

 So either you’ve accidentally taken a wrong turn and ended up here, or you’re interested in hearing more about the Merino thermal layers we recommend for running, in which case, let’s just cut to the chase.

 (Btw, we haven’t just pulled these recommendations out of thin air, but rather taken advice from our Trail Running Team – those who are out there running in our gear everywhere from Indonesia to New Zealand and in some of the world’s most legendary events including the Tarawera Ultra Marathon, Ultra Trail Australia, Big Sur Marathon and many more, so their advice is probably as good as any!).